Mansfield Melancon Injury Lawyers in Louisiana

 About Us

-Mansfield Melancon Car Accident and Personal Injury Lawyers was founded to protect the rights of accident victims in Louisiana.
+Mansfield Melancon Injury Lawyers was founded to protect the rights of accident victims in Louisiana.
 Since our founding, we have become a recognized leader in personal injury law, recovering tens of millions for our injured clients.
 Our legal team boasts decades of combined experience and is known for taking on complex catastrophic injury and accident cases.

 Areas We Serve

-Mansfield Melancon Car Accident and Personal Injury Lawyers serve injured clients throughout Louisiana.
-We have office locations in New Orleans, Baton Rouge, Metairie, and Lafayette to better serve accident victims across the state, including Orleans Parish, East Baton Rouge Parish, and Lafayette Parish.
+Mansfield Melancon Injury Lawyers serve injured clients throughout Louisiana.
+We have office locations in Baton Rouge, New Orleans and Lafayette to better serve accident victims across the state, including Orleans Parish, Jefferson Parish, East Baton Rouge Parish, and Lafayette Parish.

 Call Now Button